As a stock investor and trader, you may have considered at some point whether it is worth investing in an IPO.

 Learn how to Screen Out the Best Companies to Invest In

 Opportunities to buy into IPOs generally come about as a result of media hype.
 During these times, it’s not uncommon to hear ‘hot stock tips’ or news around ‘the next big opportunity.’

-If you’d like to learn how to filter legitimate ‘hot stock tips’ from the false ones, I’d like to invite you to attend my upcoming FREE online masterclass.
+If you’d like to learn how to filter legitimate ‘hot stock tips’ from the false ones, I’d like to invite you to attend my upcoming FREE 90-Minute Online Masterclass.

-It’s a highly interactive class (we’ll be working together through some examples like SnapChat’s IPO), complete with your own downloadable workbook, and I guarantee you’ll walk out of the Masterclass with a completely different filter of the trading and investing world.
+It’s a highly interactive class, complete with your own downloadable workbook, and I guarantee you’ll walk out of the Masterclass with a completely different filter of the trading and investing world.